 If special assistance is needed (e.g., allergies or sensitivities to particular food items), students should contact Campus Dining management.
 For hours and contact information, please consult the Campus Dining website or by downloading the DineOnCampus app from any mobile device app store.

 There are a variety of meal plan options available to campus residents.
 The cost of the plan is applied to the student account.

 Resident students select their meal plan when they select their room online during the Wildcat room selection process.
 Resident students who want to change their meal plan selection can do so by contacting Residential Life during the publicized plan-change period.
 The plan selected during room selection will apply for each semester for the academic year.
 Residents do not need to take any further action if they wish to retain the same meal plan each semester.

 Every meal plan offers flex dollars which are automatically loaded onto the student's JWU ID card and can be used at the food vending machines in City View Towers or Cedar Hall North or Cedar Hall South or to get snacks and beverages from the Student Dining Center.
 This allows students a variety of options to make late night purchases in the residence halls.
 The balance will decline as flex dollars are used.
-Flex dollars are allotted each semester and unused dollars roll over from week to week but expire at the end of the semester and cannot be rolled over to a new semester.
+Flex dollars are allotted each semester and unused dollars roll over from week-to-week but expire at the end of the semester and cannot be rolled over to a new semester.